 However, if your report is only marred by one or a small handful of errors, you could potentially save money by learning how to repair your credit on your own.

 Will paying off all my debt repair my credit?

-Not necessarily.
-Paying off your debt will likely contribute to improving your credit report and score, but truly repairing your credit happens over time.
+Paying off your debt will likely contribute to improving your credit report and score, but truly repairing your credit requires time & patience.

 Rather than just paying off debt, consider a few different tactics that will help build your credit for the long term.

 I saw an advertisement for a company that said my credit score can be increased for a low, one-time fee.
 Is this a scam?

 Here’s where you have to take a close look at what the agency is promising, and trust your gut.

 If you’re wondering whether the offer you’re looking at is a scam, that may be a sign in itself of the company’s potential illegitimacy.